Maannniii/sitemap/python_crawler/README.md

 2. [pip3](https://pip.pypa.io/en/stable/installing/ "Installing pip3")
 3. [MySQL 5.7.8+](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/ "Installing MySQL")

-This project assumes that you already have the above mentioned prerequisites installed.
+This project assumes that you already have the above mentioned prerequisites installed and have a table created in mysql for storing the crawled data.

 ### Setup
 1. Install the required python libraries by running `pip install -r requirements.txt` found under `sitemap_crawler`.